Nirupam blasts Congress top brass, says 'cannot be in party for long, if...'

 Mumbai, Oct 04: Congress leader Sanjay Nirupam on Friday continued his tirade against the grand old party's top brass, a day after he lashed out at his party for denying a party ticket to his loyalist and threatened not to campaign.

-Nirupam said he the does not want to quit the party, but "if the things within the party continues" then he cannot be in the party for long.
+Nirupam said he does not want to quit the party, but "if the things within the party continue" then he cannot be in the party for long.

 In a scathing attack on the grand old party's top leadership, Nirupam today said people working closely with Sonia Gandhi are biased.

-"I do not think I would want to leave the party but if the things within the party continues to be like this, then I don't think I can be in the party for long.
+"I do not think I would want to leave the party but if the things within the party continue to be like this, then I don't think I can be in the party for long.
 I will not take part in election campaign," he told the media today.

 [As Maharashtra Congress rift widens, Sanjay Nirupam hints at his exit plan]

-Nirupam wants the party to give ticket to his supporter who had worked hard for him during the Lok Sabha campaign.
+Nirupam wants the party to give the ticket to his supporter who had worked hard for him during the Lok Sabha campaign.

 He was removed as the city Congress chief ahead of the Lok Sabha polls in March following complaints and replaced by former Union Minister Milind Deora.